 Each time you change the driver, you are required to reboot the computer.
-Also when you change the non-Window stack driver, you have to install Window stack (original driver) at first, then change to the e-Bus or High-performance Driver through the Windows stack.
+Also when you change the non-Window stack driver, you have to install Window stack (original driver) at first, then change to the e-Bus or High-performance Driver.

 The driver installation method described in 2.2.2.1 can be also applied for the High Performance Driver of ver.
-2.3.1.
+2.3.0.
 By doing so, you do not have to reboot your computer.